FAQs

 Will jobs be created after the project is complete?

-Between 15-20 full- and part-time equivalent jobs will be created following construction in maintenance, accounting, administration, etc.
+It is estimated that there will be 10 full- and part-time equivalent jobs that will be created following construction in maintenance, accounting, administration, etc.

 What is the economic impact of the project locally?